lucid2713/works/about.md

 She is a member of ‘<a href="https://www.facebook.com/resister.worm/" target="blank">RE#SISTER</a>’-female/femme/non-binary electronic music & sound community, based in Rotterdam, the Netherlands.<br>

-Under the name of Vitamina, she collaborates in ‘<a href="https://fruitfromtheforest.com/" target="blank">Fruit From the Forest</a>’-an experimental sound project duo.
+Under the name of Vitamina, she collaborates in ‘<a href="https://fruitfromtheforest.com/" target="blank">Fruit From the Forest</a>’-an experimental sound project duo.<br>

+She currently hosts a biweekly program TTVS(Time to Take Vitamin Sounds) on <a href="https://worm.org/" target="blank">Radio Worm</a>
 <br><br>